ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-2-2.md

-Chapter 2: Defining Digital Leadership: Understanding the Skills and Competencies of Digital Leaders
+Understanding the Skills and Competencies of Digital Leaders
 ====================================================================================================

 Defining digital leadership is critical for effective leadership in the modern age.
 In this chapter, we will explore the skills and competencies of digital leaders.